 The Business Intelligence Interview Process

-In general, the business intelligence interview is split into three parts: the phone screen, the technical interview, and the onsite interview.
-Each stage in the interviewing process is intended to weed out candidates with different criteria.
-A technical interview, for instance, is designed to weed out candidates who may have basic qualifications for the position but lack the deeper technical expertise to make them effective in the role.
-Here’s what to expect from each stage in the business intelligence interview process.
+The business intelligence interview follows the standard interviewing process, including the phone screen, the technical interview, and the onsite interview.
+Each stage weeds out candidates with different criteria.
+For instance, the technical interview separates people who meet the basic qualifications from those with deeper technical experience.
+Here’s what to expect from each stage in the business intelligence interview process:

 Initial Phone Screen